joakin/popups-tech-posts-series/docs/01-tooling/02-better-minification-for-frontend-sources.md

 We added UglifyJS minification via Webpack ([config][wp-config]).

-The results were as expected since we had done the research before hand.
 Minifying via UglifyJS brought the bundle size down from the previous version ~40%, gzipped ~25%.